zhangshuyun/gitaly/REVIEWING.md

 The last point is easy to overlook.
 For example, you don't want to merge some crystal clear water-tight piece of code that causes a production outage, because causing an outage is not the right thing to do.

+## Tips for streamlined and thorough reviews

+Goals of these tips:

+1. Streamline the review and acceptance process: improve throughput
+2. Ensure a thorough review: minimize the number of problems that are discovered after merging

 ### Tips for the Contributor